Chart-Formations.com

 Wealth Warning

-Trading equities, options, derivatives, currencies, commodities or any other financial security can offer significant returns BUT can also result in significant losses if the market moves against your position.
+Trading equities, options, derivatives, currencies and cryptocurrencies, commodities or any other financial security can offer significant returns BUT can also result in significant losses if the market moves against your position.
 It requires a strong commitment to skill development, knowledge acquisition, and emotional control.
-It should be treated as a business with a clear business plan, a risk analysis, and set of attainable goals.
-The risk associated with trading the vagaries of the stock markets is probably the most important consideration as it has a profound effect on emotional control.
+It should be treated as a business with a clear business plan, proper risk analysis, and a defined set of attainable goals.
+The risk associated with trading the vagaries of the stock markets is probably the most important consideration as it has a profound effect on a trader's emotional control.
 You should not trade the stock markets with money you cannot afford to lose as there is considerable exposure to risk in any stock market transaction.